 You can appeal against the care order but it must be within 21 days from the date the order was made.
 As soon as a final decision is made in court, if the judge has got some things wrong you should raise it immediately.
-Judges do have the power to change their decisions at any time before the final order is drawn up (ie it is sealed with the court stamp).
-You should also ask the judge to order a transcript of the case to be paid for by the local authority.
+Judges do have the power to change their decisions at any time before the final order is drawn up — that is before it is sealed with the court stamp.
+You should ask the judge to order a transcript of the case to be paid for by the local authority.
 This often takes some time and you should ask the judge to agree that the 21-day time limit for appealing should only start once the transcript has been provided.
 It’s a good idea to inform the judge that you plan to appeal.

 The appeal has to be on at least one of three grounds:

-1) the judge made a mistake in the law;
+1) The judge made a mistake in the law;